The 10 Best Gozo Beaches for a Beautiful Sun Filled Holiday

 Tip: make a slight detour to the Azure Window at the Tal-Mixta Cave for spectacular ocean views framed by natural rock.

 Ramla Beach Gozo has a free parking lot, a vendor selling drinks and snacks, and golden sand.
 It also has an iconic marble statue that takes center stage on the bay.
 However, it can get windy in this area, kicking up the waves, which makes paddling pleasant but not the best spot to swim.

 2) Ghar Qawqla Bay

 How to get to Ghar Qawqla Bay: Located slightly further West than Ramla Bay, this beach is on the tip of Marsalforn Bay.

-There are also facilities on Ghar Qawqla Bay to rent sun loungers, a beach umbrella and a place to buy food and drinks.
-However, make sure you check the weather beforehand, as strong winds will create rough sea currents that are dangerous to swim in.
+There are also facilities on Ghar Qawqla Bay to rent sun loungers, a beach umbrella, and a place to buy food and drinks.
+However, check the weather beforehand, as strong winds will create rough sea currents that are dangerous to swim in.

 3) San Blas Bay

-How to get to San Blas Bay: down a steep, narrow road, this sandy beach has a car park half way down, but it is not very easy to access.
-Alternatively Bus 303 also stops near the area.
+How to get to San Blas Bay: down a steep, narrow road; this sandy beach has a car park halfway down, but it is not easy to access.
+Alternatively, Bus 303 also stops near the area.

-San Blas Bay is a wonderful beach in a bay that is very picturesque and framed with golden sand.
-However, the steep incline can make it difficult for anyone with challenges walking, particularly uphill.
-Often, there is a small jeep that will give you a lift up the hill for a few euros.
+San Blas Bay is a beautiful Gozo beach in a very picturesque bay framed with golden sand.
+However, the steep incline can make walking difficult for anyone with challenges, particularly uphill.
+Often, a small jeep will give you a lift up the hill for a few euros.